cryptoouf-blog/coordinape-french/README.md

 Coordinape is currently implemented as an off-chain alpha while we develop an on-chain version, using an EVM compatible L2 or side-chain.

-Coordinape is build around Circles - groups of DAO participants that wish to distribute funds together through a decentralized gifting process.
+Coordinape is built around Circles - groups of DAO participants that wish to distribute funds through a decentralized gifting process.
 Each Circle can define the rules of participation -- it can grow its network permissionlessly, set parameters around certain elements of its game mechanics and toggle network visibility, either through centralized admin or internal governance.

-Circles can also start Epochs: periods of time in which its constituent body of contributors can send eachother GIVE tokens, which represent that Circle's total budget allocation.
-We envision Epochs as monthly events, where contributors can consider eachother's collaboration, mutual enablement and furthering of the DAO's mission.
+Circles run in Epochs: periods of time in which its constituent body of contributors can send eachother GIVE tokens, which represent that Circle's total budget allocation.
+We envision Epochs as monthly events, where contributors can consider eachother's collaboration, mutual enablement and furthering of the DAO's mission over that time period.
 Each member is allocated a fixed amount of GIVE (100 by default), and can send any number of these tokens to other Circle members freely during the Epoch.
 Members can also opt out if they recieve funding elsewhere, allowing them to send GIVE but not recieve it.
 GIVE has no value if it is not given to another Circle member -- the process of gifting defines the per-member payout from the cirle's budget.

-When the Epoch ends, the GIVE each member has recieved is swapped for GET: tokens that can be exchanged for a pro rata amount of monthly treasury budget.
+When the Epoch ends, the GIVE each member has recieved can be exchanged for a pro rata amount of monthly treasury budget.

 ## Learn More